adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

 through which web application users interact with the application and other users.

-So, in order to test our web application, we should transform user actions into steps and expected oucomes - with Behat that's quite simple really.
+So, in order to test our web application, we should transform user actions into steps and expected outcomes - with Behat that's quite simple really.
 The next part is much harder - run these actions and test against the expected outcome.
 How to programmatically do things like this: